Specialized High Schools Admissions Timeline

 Take a practice test.

 Prepping for the SHSAT begins with a practice test.
-Review the results and begin to think about how best to prepare your child for this exam—books, classes, or tutoring.
-Many classes start at the end of April to give a break over the summer months and start up again right before the test administration.
+Review the results and begin to think about how best to prepare your child for this exam—books or tutoring.
+Start at the end of April to give a break over the summer months and start up again right before the test administration.
 Our team can help you decide which option is right for your family if you call 1-800-KAP-TEST.

 Dive into prep.

 It's time to prepare for the big test.
-Many of our classes and all of our private tutoring packages allow for time away over the summer.
+All of our private tutoring packages allow for time away over the summer.
 With the SHSAT becoming more competitive every year, it’s important to begin prep early.
 Even really strong students can struggle to adjust to the format and quick pacing of the test.
 The SHSAT may be the longest and most challenging test that your child has taken thus far, so commit to practicing together.

 Use the summer to get ahead.

-Set aside time for SHSAT prep over the summer months when your family has more free time.
-This can include self-study, private tutoring, or a classroom course.
+Set aside time to prep for the SHSAT over the summer months when your family has more free time.
+This can include self-study or private tutoring.
 Keep your child on track; the test may seem far away, but it will be here before you know it.

 Attend open houses.